Program Requirements for Students Who Declared After Sept 1, 2013

 To earn a CJCP Certificate, a student must complete all requirements for a Bachelor's degree, requirements of their declared major(s), and graduate from UW - Madison.
 In addition, students must maintain a cumulative GPA of 2.0 as governed by University regulations, take all required courses for a letter grade versus pass-fail, and receive a grade of C or better in all CJCP Certificate courses.

-Completion of one course from each of the following groups is also required.
+Completion of one course from each of the following groups plus one additional course from Group 3 or 4 is required.
 It is not necessary to take classes in any particular sequence.
-However, Group I, II, III, and VI are prerequisites to the Group VII Field Work, Legal Studies/Sociology 694 course.
+However, Group 6 courses may require pre-requisite course noted below.

 Legal Studies/Sociology 131 Criminal Justice in America, 3-4 credits

-Group II - Theories of Crime and Deviant Behavior
+Group 2 - Theories of Crime and Deviant Behavior

 Sociology 441 Criminology, 3-4

-Psychology 411 Topics:Juvenile Delinquency, 3 (Psych Maj only)
+Psychology 411 Topics:Juvenile Delinquency; Psychopathy & Syndromes of Disinhibition, 3 (Psych Maj only)